anton431/jwt_token_FastAPI/README.md

 ```
 pip install -r requirements.txt
 ```
-3. Set the password for your database in docker-compose in the POSTGRES_PASSWORD variable:
+3. Set the password your database in docker-compose in the POSTGRES_PASSWORD variable:
 >![img.png](img/img1.png)
 4. Run the commands:
 ```